I'm glad to see the development of a website that encompasses all this great information. It's a great place to go to remi...

 Where are they?
 The best place to find black squirrels is in the City Park, which is 3 block south of the U.S. 36 & 77 junction.

 Be on the lookout when driving around town, for the black squirrel has the right-of-way on all streets, alleys and railroad crossings.
-The find is $25 for harming one!
+The fine is $25 for harming one!

 How did black squirrels come to be in Marysville?
 The most likely explanation involves a traveling carnival that passed through town in the 1920s.
 Among the carnival exhibits was a cage of black squirrels.
 One night a child opened the cage and the squirrels escaped.
 Whatever the reason for their presence in Marysville, residents and passersby seem to love them.